scrapinghub/splash/docs/faq.rst

 * Website requires Flash.
 You can enable it using :ref:`splash-plugins-enabled`.
 * Website requires IndexedDB_.
 Enable it using :ref:`splash-indexeddb-enabled`.
+* If there is no video or other media, use :ref:`splash-html5-media-enabled` or :ref:`splash-plugins-enabled` to enable HTML5 media or Flash.
 * Website has compatibility issues with Webkit version Splash is using.
   A quick way to check it is to try opening a page in Safari.